CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

 ```
 [
   {
-    examid: Integer - The id for the exam, used for database i.e. 1
+    examId: Integer - The id for the exam, used for database i.e. 1
     examyear: Integer - The year the exam took place i.e. 2023
     examsemester: Interger [1 - 3] - First = 1, Second = 2, Summer = 3 i.e. 2
     examtype: String - The type of the exam i.e. Midterm